PlayPro/CoreProtect/docs/auto-purge.md

 ```

 This lets the manual purge reduce the existing database size, while automatic purging helps keep the database from growing beyond the configured retention period afterward.

+ClickHouse normally reclaims complete old partitions without `#optimize`.
+A manual ClickHouse purge accepts `#optimize`, but it runs the expensive `OPTIMIZE TABLE ...
+FINAL` operation and is generally unnecessary.
+DuckDB checkpoints automatically after a manual or automatic purge; `#optimize` has no additional effect for DuckDB.

 ## Status